 10. What items cannot be put in the dumpster?

 We are limited by the landfills and recycling centers where we can discard your debris.
-Please read our Terms & Conditions document to get a full understanding, but Tires, TVs, Monitors, Paint, Hazardous Materials, loose sawdust, insulation, & styrofoam are the biggest offenders.
+Tires, TVs, Computer Monitors, Paint, Hazardous Materials, loose sawdust or kitty litter, insulation, & styrofoam are the biggest offenders.
 (Mattressses and Box Springs are always allowed.
 Please place them flat on top of the other debris.
 Do not put them at the bottom.
 Thanks.